Dietetic Internship Program

 - Personal Statement Essay—personal statement must address the applicant's professional goals and indicate the student's independence, ability to collaborate, leadership skills, organizational planning and writing ability.

 - Interview—selected applicants will be contacted in early March to schedule an interview with the selection committee.
-The in-person interview is a mandatory part of the selection process.
+The virtual interview is a mandatory part of the selection process.
 We appreciate the opportunity to get to know the applicants to the program.
 Please be willing to be flexible to attend the interview.

 Cedars-Sinai is an equal opportunity/affirmative action employer.
 Food and Nutrition Services is dedicated to increasing diversity in the nutrition and dietetics profession.